exonum/exonum-doc/src/get-started/java-binding.md

 The `beforeTransactions` method sees the state of the database as of the last committed block, possibly, modified by the previously invoked `beforeTransactions` handlers of other services.
-The `afterTransactions` handlers — after all transactions have been applied.
+The `afterTransactions` handlers see the blockchain state after all transactions in the block have been applied.

 Both methods may make any changes to the service state, which will be included in the block.
 As transactions, the implementations must produce